Dirac Algebra Formalism for Two Higgs Doublet Models: the One-Loop Effective Potential: Conclusions

 \section{Conclusions}

 We have presented a novel formulation of the covariant bilinear formalism for the Two Higgs Doublet Model, which is based on the Dirac algebra associated with the $\text{SL}(2,\mathbb{C})$ group that acts on the scalar doublet field space~[cf.~\eqref{eq:Dirac}].
 This new Dirac-algebra formulation has allowed us to succinctly express the one-loop effective potential $V_{\rm eff}$ of a general 2HDM in a fully covariant form in the bilinear field space.
 In particular, $V_{\rm eff}$ is invariant under O(1,3) field reparameterisations in the bilinear field space, which was called the $R$-space.
 To achieve this O(1,3)-covariance in the $R$-space, we must also consider the wave-function four-vector $\zeta_\mu$ that arises from the kinetic terms of the two scalar doublets.
-Fixing $\zeta_\mu$ to its canonical form in~\eqref{eq:Zmu} breaks O(1,3) to its little group O(3), which was the working hypothesis in previous studies.
+Fixing $\zeta_\mu$ to its canonical form in~\eqref{eq:Zmu} breaks O(1,3) to its little group O(3), which was the working hypothesis in all previous studies at the quantum loop level~\cite{Bednyakov:2018cmx,Ferreira:2023dke,Cao:2022rgh,Cao:2023kgq}.

 In the present Dirac-algebra formulation, the two scalar doublets $\phi_{1,2}$, together with their hypercharge conjugates, form an 8D multiplet, called the ${\bf \Phi}$-multiplet in~\eqref{eq:Phi}.
 The so-constructed ${\bf \Phi}$-multiplet has transformation properties akin to a Majorana fermion, exhibiting an analogous left- and right- `chiral' decomposition in terms of the U(1)$_Y$ hypercharge group of the SM.
 An important outcome of this framework is the analytic result given in~\eqref{eq:VeffScalar}, which provides a manifestly O(1,3)-invariant and IR-safe expression for the one-loop effective potential from scalar loops in the bilinear $R$-space.
+In particular, the IR poles due to the loop-momentum expansion of~$1/(k^2)^n$ (with $n\ge 2$) that occur in the O(3)-covariant effective-potential computation of~\cite{Cao:2023kgq} can be avoided.

 We have elucidated by virtue of a few simple examples how the Dirac-algebra formalism can be used to evaluate the breaking of global symmetries of the 2HDM potential by scalar, gauge-boson and fermion loops, in a field-reparameterisation invariant manner.
 We find that no new symmetries (which may manifest themselves in the form of RG invariants) survive in the 2HDM effective potential, once all UV-finite and IR-safe corrections to the latter are computed.
 It would be of great interest to analyse in detail the breaking patterns of the 13 global symmetries of the tree-level 2HDM potential by quantum effects at one- and higher loops, using the Dirac-algebra formalism presented in this work.